-- Use the tool on the web or install it locally. - Use the citation libraries online or maintain a local copy. - Edit in your favorite editor or use an XML editor such as XMLmind. - With XMLmind, use Bill's add-on that provides a WYSIKN (What You See Is Kinda Neat) interface http://code.google.com/p/xml2rfc-xxe/
+- Use the tool on the web or install it locally. - Use the citation libraries online or maintain a local copy. - Edit in your favorite editor or use an XML editor such as XMLmind. - With XMLmind, you can use Bill Fenner's add-on that provides a WYSIKN (What You See Is Kinda Neat) interface http://code.google.com/p/xml2rfc-xxe/